-"It is a huge privilege to represent the people of Cambridge.
-I will always strive for the best for our progressive and tolerant city."
+"It is a huge honour and a privilege to represent the people of Cambridge.
+I will always stand up for our city's values."

 Daniel Zeichner is the Member of Parliament for Cambridge.

 He lives on Victoria Road in Cambridge with his partner Barbara, known as ‘Budge’, very close to where they lived when they met as students at King’s College.
 Before he became MP for Cambridge, Daniel had a variety of jobs in the public and private sectors, including working as a national officer for UNISON for 12 years to tackle women’s low pay and racism.
 He also ran his own business.

 Outside politics, Daniel is a keen sportsman.
 He enjoys cycling and walking and he was, in his youth, a promising middle-distance runner.
 He is a Cambridge United season-ticket holder and he enjoys music, especially chamber concerts at Kettle’s Yard.

 As your MP, Daniel has been a leading voice against privatisation of local health services.
 He has led the campaign for fairer funding for Cambridge’s schools and against cuts to nursery schools.
 He has been instrumental in securing laws to take back control of our local bus services.
 Daniel is passionate about social justice and he is a recognised Living Wage Foundation Parliamentary Champion.